 - Winter: Apples, Avocados, Bananas, Greens, Grapefruit, Oranges, Pineapples.

 This is a vague summary.
-You can find a more robust list and adjust it for your geographic location on sites like the FDA’s in-season produce guide.
+You can find a more robust list and adjust it for your geographic location on sites like The Seasonal Food Guide.
 Bear in mind that there will be a dramatic difference if you live in an area where certain kinds of produce are grown.
 What’s readily available will vary a lot between Florida, New York, Minnesota, and Arizona, after all.
 General guides are fine, but if you can find a local produce guide, even better.

 4: Buy Frozen Instead of Off-Season